-Providence is going all-in on Small Business Saturday this year — Nov.
-30 if you’re marking your calendar — with local businesses offering discounts to shoppers and the city shutting down downtown parking meters for two hours of free parking to encourage Rhode Islanders (and everyone else) to shop local this holiday season.
+Providence is going all-in on a socially distanced Small Business Saturday this year — Nov.
+28 if you’re marking your calendar.
+Local businesses will be offering in-person and online discounts to shoppers, and the city will be shutting down downtown parking meters for two hours of free parking to encourage Rhode Islanders to shop local this holiday season.

 Wedged between the retail madness of Black Friday and the click-happy commerce of Cyber Monday, Small Business Saturday in Providence aims to encourage gift-givers to shop locally and support businesses owned and operated by their friends, neighbors and fellow Rhode Islanders.

 Shoppers who come to Downcity Providence on the Saturday after Thanksgiving will find more than great deals and personalized service.
 Small Business Saturday coincides with Open Air Saturdays, where Westminster Street is closed to cars between Eddy and Mathewson streets and Union Street will be closed between Weybosset and Westminster streets from 12–6 p.m., allowing pedestrians to browse through downtown's eclectic shops while staying outside in the fresh air.
 Patrons are asked to wear face masks and practice social distancing.
 No-touch hand sanitizing stations will be available along Westminster Street.